NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/intro-l3-refl-h5-brdf-corrected.md

 * Understand the differences between the directional (DP3.30006.001) and bidirectional (DP3.30006.002) surface reflectance data and H5 contents.
 * Use the package `h5py` and the `visititems` method to read a bidirectional reflectance HDF5 file and view data attributes.
-* Read in and plot some of the Reflectance `Ancillary_Imagery` and `Logs` data, including the Weather Quality indicator and the Aquisition Date.
+* Read in and plot some of the Reflectance `Ancillary_Imagery` and `Logs` data, including the Weather Quality Indicator and the Acquisition Date.
 * Extract and plot an RGB and False-Color image from different band combinations of the reflectance data.

 ### Install Python Packages